shoaibailabs/Deep-learning-projects-by-TensorFlow-/README.md

-🧠 Deep Learning Projects by TensorFlow

-Welcome to this repository!
-This project contains multiple deep learning implementations using TensorFlow, aimed at learning and practicing core Artificial Intelligence concepts.
+🧠 Handwritten Digit Classification using ANN

+This project is a simple implementation of a Handwritten Digit Recognition system using an Artificial Neural Network (ANN).
+It predicts digits (0–9) from images and is inspired by datasets like MNIST.

 ---

-📌 About This Repository

-This repository includes hands-on deep learning projects that demonstrate how neural networks work in real-world scenarios.
-Each project is structured with clean code and simple explanations for better understanding.
+📌 Project Overview

+The goal of this project is to demonstrate how neural networks can learn patterns from image data and classify handwritten digits accurately.

 ---

 🚀 Features

-- TensorFlow-based deep learning models
+- ANN-based deep learning model
-- Image classification projects
+- Image classification (digits 0–9)
-- Neural network implementations
-- Beginner-friendly code structure
+- Beginner-friendly implementation
-- Easy-to-understand workflow
+- Easy-to-understand Python code
+- Can be upgraded to CNN for better accuracy

 ---

-📂 Repository Structure
+📂 Project Structure

-Deep-Learning-Projects-by-TensorFlow/
+handwritten-digit-classification/
 │
-├── project-1/
-│   ├── main.py
-│   ├── model.py
-│   ├── requirements.txt
-│   └── README.md
-│
-├── project-2/
-│   ├── main.py
+├── main.py              # Main script for training/testing
-│   ├── requirements.txt
+├── requirements.txt    # Required dependencies
-│   └── README.md
-│
-└── README.md
+├── README.md           # Project documentation
+├── model/              # Saved trained model (optional) └── data/               # Dataset (optional)

 ---